danistrebel/genai-factory/ai-apps-conversational/1-apps/README.md

 # AI Applications - Conversational Agents (Dialogflow) / Platform Deployment

-This module is part of the `AI Applications - Conversational Agents (Dialogflow)`.
+This stage is part of the `AI Applications - Conversational Agents (Dialogflow)`.
 It is responsible for deploying the components enabling the AI use case, either in the project you created in [0-projects](../0-projects) or in an existing project.

 ![Architecture Diagram](../diagram.png)

-## Deploy the module
+## Deploy the stage

-This assumes you have created a project leveraging the [0-projects](../0-projects) module.
+This assumes you have created a project leveraging the [0-projects](../0-projects) stage.

 ```shell
 terraform init